maxalmonte14/blog/en/20181114testing-laravel-zero-dynamic-commands.md

 }
 ```

-Perfect, now we have to request data from to endpoints.
+Perfect, now we have to request data from two endpoints.

 ### Step 4